 Corporate lobbying activities that are inconsistent with meeting the goals of the Paris Agreement present regulatory, reputational and legal risks to investors.
 These efforts also present systemic risks to our economies, as delays in implementation of the Paris Agreement increase the physical risks of climate change, pose a systemic risk to economic stability and introduce uncertainty and volatility into our portfolios.
 We believe that Paris-aligned climate lobbying helps to mitigate these risks and contributes positively to the long-term value of our investment portfolios.

 Of particular concern are the trade associations and other politically active organizations that speak for business but, unfortunately, too often present forceful obstacles to progress in addressing the climate crisis.

 As investors, we view fulfillment of the Paris Agreement’s agreed goal—to hold the increase in the global average temperature to “well below” 2°C above preindustrial levels, and to pursue efforts to limit the temperature increase to 1.5°C—as an imperative.
 We are convinced that unabated climate change will have a devastating impact on the value of our portfolio.
 We see future “business as usual” scenarios of 3-4°C or greater as both unacceptable and uninvestable.

-In 2020, a group of faith- and values-based investors wrote to AIG, seeking information on how the company is managing this critical governance issue.
-While the company responded to the letter, insufficient information is presently available to help investors understand whether AIG works to ensure that its lobbying activities, directly, in the company’s name, and indirectly, through trade and other associations, align with the Paris Agreement’s goals, and whether AIG takes any action to address any misalignments it has found.
+In 2020, a group of faith- and values-based investors wrote to Entergy, seeking information on how the company is managing this critical governance issue.
+Insufficient information is presently available to help investors understand whether Entergy works to ensure that its lobbying activities, directly, in the company’s name, and indirectly, through trade associations, align with the Paris Agreement’s goals, and whether Entergy takes any action to address any misalignments it has found.

-Thus, we urge the Board and management to assess the company’s climate-related lobbying and report to shareholders.
+Thus, we urge the Board and management to assess Entergy’s climate-related lobbying and report to shareholders.